DLibatique/LATN102-S20/charts/02-pres-ind.md

 | 1st   | audior       | audīmur      |
 | 2nd  | audīris        | audīminī       |
 | 3rd  | **audītur**        | **audiuntur**     |

+NB: *Sum* and *Possum* have no passive forms.
+Why do you think that might be?